OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 - `app.java`: entrypoint of the server.
 - `application.properties`: contains the [backend environment variables](#configuration-parameters-for-openvidu-call-backend).
-- `AdminController.java`: controller for login/logout and access to admin dashboard.
+- `AuthController.java`: controller for login to the OpenVidu Session and do login/logout to the admin dashboard.
 - `SessionController.java`: controller for requesting OpenVidu Tokens (see [basic concepts](developing-your-video-app/#basic-concepts)).
+- `CallController.java`: controller for requesting OpenVidu Call environment information.
 - `RecordingController.java`: controller for recording features.
 - `OpenViduService.ts`: service using _openvidu-java-client_ to communicate with the OpenVidu deployment.
 - `ProxyService.java`: service for redirecting requests from the frontend to the OpenVidu deployment.
+- `SecurityConfig.java`: config file for basic authentication.

 See code [here](https://github.com/OpenVidu/openvidu-call/tree/master/openvidu-call-back-java){:target="\_blank"}